Skip to main content

 • Record validity

-• Security alerts (weak key, invalid format)
+• Security alerts (weak key, revoked key, test mode, invalid format)

 • CNAME detection (delegation to provider)